artirj/artirj.github.io/CV.md

 #### MSc Aerospace Dynamics (Cranfield University, 2015-2016)
 Modules covered a variety of topics, covering control systems, aerodynamics, and computational fluid dynamics.

-Master Thesis: An improved drag prediction method for wedge fairings in hypersonic flow
+Master Thesis: An improved drag prediction method for wedge fairings in hypersonic flow (Development of two models for drag prediction: a physically realistic model, and a machine learning model trained on CFD data.
+Results were compared, showing an advantage of ML vs the physical model.
+This was due to nonlinearities present in the data that the physical model couldn't accurately capture)

 #### MSc Industrial Engineering (Technical University of Madrid, 2014-2015)
 Modules covered a variety of topics, including thermal engineering, fluid mechanics, project management, systems engineering, supply chain management, electronics, and vehicle engineering.